technomancers/2017SteamWorks/README.md

-# Robot Base
+# 2017SteamWorks

-This is an empty structure of our Robot code.
+This is the project repository of our code for FRC's 2017 Steamworks game.

 ## Prerequisites